tenzir/tenzir/rfc/001-composable-pipelines.md

 - `matcher build<Arrow, Flatbuffer>`: consumes `Arrow` and create a matcher state object.

-Let `Void` be a valid type where the operator as only a side effect.
 Then we can pre-load a matcher at a VAST node as follows:

 ```bash
 vast exec 'from file:///ips.flatbuffer |